I write books for founders, owners,

 A legacy that your team, your family and future generations will thank you for.

-I don’t just write your story with you.
+I don’t just write your story for you.

 I help you discover it.